speakcare/spkc-ehr-schema/project/speakcare_high_level_architecture.md

    - Graph Database: Neo4j.
    - Consider using AWS Bedrock Knowledge Base as a managed solution
 - **Deployment considerations:**
-   - Depending on implemenation.
-If using a managed service like Bedrock Knoweldge base then we can probably run as serverless function.
+   - Depending on implementation.
+If using a managed service like Bedrock Knowledge Base then we can probably run as a serverless function.
-   - If managging our own Knowledge base then probabaly Containers or a Kubernetes cluster.
+   - If managing our own Knowledge base then probably Containers or a Kubernetes cluster.
 - **Scheduling considerations:**
    - Scheduled jobs for periodic updates